-To keep you up to date on Sophos Central, I recently signed up to the EAP (Early Access Program) for Email Encryption and took a closer look at the new features and of course tested them.
+To keep you up to date on Sophos Central, I recently signed up for the EAP (Early Access Program) for Email Encryption and took a closer look at the new features and of course tested them.

 Set up Email Encryption

-Email Encryption in practice
+Email Encryption in Practice

 I used Microsoft Office 365 as the outbound gateway in my tests.

-Since I have defined in the settings that both my email message and all attachments should be encrypted, my text is now hidden in the attached message.pdf, which can only be opened with the appropriate password.
+Since I have defined in the settings that both my email message and all attachments should be encrypted, my text is now hiding in the attached message.pdf, which can only be opened with the appropriate password.

 Reply to emails